Insights

 Pioneering emerging tech

 It is easy to forget the role that Higher Education plays in pioneering emerging technology.
 A common misconception is that HE is cautious – but in fact the culture of innovation, experimentation and collaboration means that they are often far closer to the cutting edge of emerging technology than a lot of the private sector.
-Gamification, cloud-based platforms, AR/VR, Generative AI, hybrid and adaptive learning, micro- learning – all of these trends are transforming the way we education, and the way that education is provided.
+Gamification, cloud-based platforms, AR/VR, Generative AI, hybrid and adaptive learning, micro- learning – all of these trends are transforming the way we educate, and the way that education is provided.

 The downside is that these technologies open up even further opportunities for vulnerability – the bandwidth requirements, complex identification issues, multiplication of data and data silos, distributed security – all of these pose a new threat and need to be both independently and collectively thought about.